graphicore/varla-varfo/explorations/calibrate/index.md

 Now.
 The workaround [calibration widget](#css-calibration-widget) exists and it is proven to work.
-Authors can start to use physical measurements, to experiment and to lead by example.
-We can get out the word and search for allies and create momentum.
+Authors can start to use physical measurements, to experiment, find solutions and usage patterns and to lead by example.
+We can get the word out, search for allies and create momentum.

 TODO: Call to action -> send links to pages that implement the calibration scheme and we are going to it to this document.

 TODO: start a list of links at the end of this document.

-The user experience of a website or app that uses physical measurements can be improved around the calibration process.
-We should notify  the user, that a page uses calibration, ask the user to check from time to time if calibration values are correct, detect zoom and find ways to handle it gracefully  etc. This effort would aim to make the user experience good but also to show a way how UAs could implement calibration directly.
+We can **improve the user experience around the calibration process** of a website or app that uses physical measurements.
+The user should be notified that a page uses calibration, ask the user to check from time to time if calibration values are correct.
+Maybe we can try to make educated guesses when calibration is off (e.g. a `window.screen` and `window.devicePixelRatio` finger print could be saved along with the calibration value.
+Detect zoom and find ways to handle it gracefully  etc. This effort would aim to make the user experience good and solid but also to **show a way how UAs could implement calibration directly.**

 The way browsers handle user permissions e.g. "Send Notifications" or "Open Pop-up Windows" has potential.
 If permissions are set there's an icon in the address bar that toggles a "Site information" widget that can be used to make settings.
 The same thing is also used to inform about the connection security status.
-I think a calibration tool could piggyback on that if a page uses calibration features.
+Maybe, in the future, a native UA calibration tool could piggyback on that if a page uses calibration features.

 ![Browser permissions handling in address bar](./assets/browser-permissions-handling.png)